redcode/Z80/documentation/Introduction.rst

 Introduction
 ============

 The Z80 library implements a fast, small and accurate `emulator <https://en.wikipedia.org/wiki/Emulator>`_ of the `Zilog Z80 <https://en.wikipedia.org/wiki/Zilog_Z80>`_.
 It emulates all that is known to date about this CPU, including the undocumented behaviors, `MEMPTR <https://zxpress.ru/zxnet/zxnet.pc/5909>`_, `Q <https://worldofspectrum.org/forums/discussion/41704>`_ and the `special RESET <http://www.primrosebank.net/computers/z80/z80_special_reset.htm>`_.
-It also has the honor of having been the first open source project to provide full emulation of the interrupt mode 0.
+It also has the honor of having been the first open-source project to provide full emulation of the interrupt mode 0.

 Limitations
 ===========